 The new site, Traveler Information, provides everyone with important information about which agricultural items are safe to enter the United States – and which ones are best left behind.
 This helps protect the health of our country’s plants, animals and natural resources, ensuring many happy holidays to come.

-The section below contains selected highly relevant resources for this subject, organized by source.
-To view all related content for this subject, click on "View all resources for subject" in the top left of this page.
+The section below contains highly relevant resources for this subject, organized by source.
+Or, to display all related content view all resources for Prevention.

 Council or Task Force

 Includes Prevention BMPs for Land Managers, Prevention BMPs for Transportation and Utility Corridors, BMPs for Protecting Wildlife When Using Herbicides, Land Manager’s Guide to Developing an Invasive Plant Management Plan, and Prevention BMPs for Central Sierra Tree Mortality Zones.